rackerlabs/design-system/_docs/style/spacing.md

 layout: docs
 category: Style
 usage: >
-  The Helix spacing system provides a set of values you can use when you determine the amount of space between user interface (UI) components.
-By applying these spacing values consistently you adhere to accessibility guidelines and improve the readability of control panel pages.
+    The Helix spacing system provides a set of values that you can use to consistently space user interface (UI) components.
+By applying these spacing values consistently, you adhere to Helix accessibility guidelines and can improve the readability of control panel pages.
 status: stable
 resource: true
-last-modified: 2019-01-23
+last-modified: 2019-01-28
 ---

 {% include toc.html %}